Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

 > Given an array of positive numbers and a positive number `K`, find the maximum sum of any contiguous subarray of size `K`.
 ### Brute Force

 A basic brute force solution will be to calculate the sum of all `K` sized subarrays of the given array to find the subarray with the highest sum.
-We can start from every index of the given array and add the next `K` elements to find the subarray’s sum.
+We can start from every index of the given array and add the next `K` elements to find the subarrays sum.
 ````js
 function maxSubarrayOfSizeK(arr, k) {
   //brute force